If you are granted an exemption, you must still quarantine in suitable alternative accommodation.

 Please note that children under the age of 18 travelling with persons protected from the coronavirus do not need to stay in a quarantine hotel.
 The child must still be in quarantine at home or in another suitable accommodation.

 No. You must check whether you are allowed to enter Norway.
 Here you can read about the rules for entry

 If you are going to a funeral or to visit a person who is seriously ill or dying, you must attach documentation showing that the person is someone close to you.
 You can submit a marriage certificate, birth certificate, cohabitation contract, or other documentation.

 If you can document digitally on helsenorge.no that you received your first vaccine dose at least three weeks ago, you do not have to stay in a quarantine hotel when you travel to Norway.
 For this to apply to you, you must be vaccinated in Norway.
 You must still stay in quarantine, but you can spend the quarantine at home or in another suitable place.
 Unvaccinated children who travel with vaccinated parents also avoid quarantine hotels (external website).

 It is the police at the border who check the digital information.

-From 11 June at 3 p.m., travelers that have recovered from COVID-19 during the past six months, or are fully vaccinated (in Norway), are exempted from travel quarantine.
+From 11 June at 3 p.m., travellers that have recovered from COVID-19 during the past six months, or are fully vaccinated (in Norway), are exempted from travel quarantine.
 The premise is that the vaccination/undergone COVID-19 disease can be documented securely and verifiable.
 For the time being, it is only a login to helsenorge.no that is considered a secure and verifiable way to verify your status as protected.

 No. Even if you have been granted an exemption from staying in a quarantine hotel when entering Norway, you must still follow the quarantine rules that apply when entering Norway.
 You have only been granted exemptions from staying at a quarantine hotel.
-You can read about the quarantine rules at here (external website)
+You can read about the quarantine rules here (external website)